Nature & Culture Tour: The Carpathians uncovered – Wild landscapes and living heritage

 Hikes

+On the way, we’ll enjoy lunch prepared by locals, who are also the producers of local products such as ‘zacusca’, a spread made of grilled peppers and aubergines, typical of the winter months, as well as numerous jams and pickles.
 Steeped in natural and cultural heritage, Nucșoara offers visitors an insight into traditional crafts still preserved by the local people, such as sculpting or sowing ‘Ii’ – traditional handmade blouses.
-This afternoon we will indulge in the stories and crafts of a local artist, followed by dinner at our local guesthouse for the next two nights
+This afternoon we will indulge in the stories and crafts of a local artist, followed by dinner at our local guesthouse for the next two nights.

 Driving Distance